devarshi7m/CMSE402_Final_DevarshiMehta/README.md

 # CMSE402_Final_DevarshiMehta
-# Readme File for the project
-# will be updating all the information about the project
+Readme File for the project.
+I will be updating all the information about the project